jonathanhogg/flitter/docs/language.md

 `func` will create a new function and bind it to `name`.
 Default values may be given for the parameters and will be used if the function is later called with an insufficient number of matching arguments, otherwise any parameters lacking matching arguments will be bound to `null`.
-The result of evaluating all body expressions will be returned as a single vector to the caller.
+The result of evaluating the body sequence will be returned as a vector to the caller.

 Functions may be declared anywhere in a program including within another function definition.
-Functions may refer to names defined outside of the function definition at the top level.
+Functions may refer to names defined outside of the function definition.
 The values of these names will be captured at definition time and so rebinding a name later in the same scope will be ignored.
+For
-For example:
+example:

 ```flitter
 let x=10